PolMine/polmineR/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs on the Linux / macOS environments I used.
+There were no ERRORs, WARNINGs or NOTEs on the Linux / macOS / Windows environments I used.

-On Windows, there is a NOTE concerning package size: "installed size is  5.5Mb | sub-directories of 1Mb or more: libs 5.2Mb".
-This results from the dependency on pcre, and glib.
-A potential way to reduce package size may be to find a workaround on the glib dependency in Windows, but I would have to figure out in an upcoming version whether this can be realized.

 ## Downstream dependencies